Transform dull, congested, blemish-prone skin, naturally. Healthy skin is beautiful skin.

 • Add green tea instead of water for an extraction mask with astringent, antioxidant, and anti-inflammatory boost.
 Use leftover green tea, re-steep and add to clay mask powder.

-How to Properly Apply a Clay Mask in 3 Easy Steps
+How to Properly Apply Clay Masks in 3 Easy Steps

 Step 1: Begin by cleansing your face with water only.
 We recommend starting with a bare face, not freshly cleansed using a traditional cleanser as we don’t want to disrupt the PH of your skin too much, but a bare face meaning no makeup.
 If you need to wash your face to remove makeup, allow your skin a few minutes to recalibrate before applying the clay mask.